Lower Bounds on Tree Covers: Technical Overview

 Luckily, the existence of a centrally labeled cube is enough to derive a $\Omega(n^{1/k})$ lower bound for Ramsey tree covers with $k$ trees.
 We present the details of this proof in \Cref{sec: ramsey}.

 But to prove lower bound for general tree covers, we have to find complementary edges, and this is where we need Tucker's lemma, which states that, in a triangulated domain of $\mathbb{R}^d$, in a labeling of its vertices by integers in $\set{-d\ldots,-1,1,\ldots,d}$ that is antipodally symmetric on the domain's boundary, there is a complementary edge.
 Since the number of possible labels in our setting is $2^k$ (the size of set $\set{+1,-1}^k$), we have to significantly increase the number of dimensions in our construction from $k$ to $d=2^{k-1}$, which reduces the length of our grid-like structure from $n^{\frac{1}{k}}$ to $n^{\frac{1}{2^{k-1}}}$.
 Therefore, we are only able to prove an $\Omega(n^{\frac{1}{2^{k-1}}})$ stretch lower bound for general tree covers with this approach.
-Some additional modifications to our grid-like construction are needed in order to achieve the antipodally symmetric property required in Tucker's lemma.
+An additional modification to our grid-like construction is needed in order to achieve the antipodally symmetric property required in Tucker's lemma: for the $i$-th dimension, instead of connecting pairs of vertices whose connection is parallel to the dimension-$i$ axis, we need to connect pairs of vertices that are antipodally symmetric.
+In light of this, instead of working with a cube-shape grid, we will work with an octahedron-shape grid, as it simplifies the analysis.
 We present the details in \Cref{sec: tree cover}.